jbatnozic/N.E.W.-40.000/Codices/Orks.md

 - **Waaagh!**
 - **Deffguns:** When this unit is selected to shoot, after declaring targets, roll a single D3 to determine the number of shots every `Heavy D3` weapon the unit is equipped with can make.
+- **Deafening Roar of Dakka:** While this unit contains at least 1 Loota, add 1 to the Nerve characteristic of the unit.
 - **Mekaniak:** At the end of your Movement phase, a Spanner can repair a single friendly \<CLAN\> VEHICLE model within 3".
 That model regains 1 lost wound.
 A model can only be repaired up to thrice per turn (this includes the **Big Mekaniak** special rule some models may have).